betw/piggy_bankAppFrontend/user-journeyAndScreenshot/api-spec/ProgressTracking/api-spec.md

 **Requirements:**

-*   plan exists and belongs to user and amount less than or equal to currentAmount associated with plan
+*   plan exists and belongs to the user associated with the session and amount less than or equal to currentAmount associated with plan

 **Effects:**